 top of page

-What to wear to your photoshoot - Full guide to the best photoshoot fits
+What to wear to your photoshoot - Full guide to the best photoshoot outfits

 Portland headshots by Portland headshot photographer for fun and creative portraits

-Whether you're scheduling a professional photoshoot or planning a fun, casual session with friends, choosing the right outfits will influence the vibe of the shoot.
-Your clothing plays a significant role in setting the mood, highlighting your best features, and ensuring a look and feel you love. .
+Whether you're scheduling a Portland headshot photography session or planning a fun, casual photoshoot with friends, choosing the right outfit is key to feeling great at your photoshoot.
+Your clothing plays a significant role in setting the mood, highlighting your best features, and making sure you feel as hot as possible on camera.

 Guidelines on WHAT TO WEAR for your headshots or portrait session